zsolooo/spark-pi-example/README.md

 * Set up monitoring on the cluster (optional, you can skip / remove this part from the template)
 * Install spark resources
 * Checkout the project
-* Build the SparkPi project (thie fork of this project)
+* Build the SparkPi project (the fork of this project)
 * Run the SparkPi application (issue a spark-submit command to the above set up environment)

 The templates only differ in the steps related to setting up the environment and using the cloud resources (storage, buckets, folders).